thezoomlesss/OOP_Assignment_2/Readme.md

 * Inheritance is also present
 * The use of abstract classes (twice)
 * A lot of code refacturing goes on
+* Two modes to use the character in (push and climb)
+* Screen scaling and the game gets progressively more difficult